 For years Death By Audio have built their reputation on providing some of the gnarliest heavy distortion pedals.
-It’s a distinct sound you can hear on albums by bands like A Place to Bury Strangers, Sisters or Grooms, who are part of the Brooklyn based collective/venue/pedal company.
-After numerous variations, DBA has created a sort of “best of” pedal, the Apocalypse, which combines 5 of their unique fuzz circuits into a single stomp box.
+It’s a distinct sound you can hear on albums by bands like A Place to Bury Strangers, Sisters or Grooms, who are part of the Brooklyn-based collective/venue/pedal company.
+After numerous variations, DBA has created a sort of “best of” pedal, the Apocalypse, which combines 5 of their unique fuzz circuits into a single stompbox.

-It’s rare to find an all-analog pedal which possesses versatility bordering on what you’d expect from a digital pedal.
+It’s rare to find an all-analog pedal that possesses versatility bordering on what you’d expect from a digital pedal.
 The 5 circuits cover everything sonically, from mid-scooped thrash metal, to sustained big muff-influenced tones, to squelching blown speaker overdrive (think Neil Young at his heaviest).
 To be sure, every setting retains a few similar characteristics – big, broken, aggressive.
 Its massive sounds are perfect for filling up space in a single guitar or no bass rock band setting.
 If you’re looking for a buttery classic rock overdrive or shimmery lead tone, the Apocalypse will clearly not be your cup of tea.
 However, for those looking to conjure a wall of sound in the shoegaze, metal or grunge mold will find in the Apocalypse a swiss army knife.